ber3ben/Archive-Metadata-Review-Tool/README.md

 **6 Zero Setup/Installation** - Runs entirely in Google Colab, no local installation needed

 ### Quick Start
+Download .ipynb file, open it in Google Colab (https://colab.research.google.com/).
+You'll need to log into your Google account.
 1. Enter an Internet Archive collection ID (or item identifiers)
 2. Run all cells in order (Runtime → Run all)
 3. Review the generated reports